li-xisheng/rebyte-docs/guide/teams/overview.md

 ## User

-Currently, Rebyte support the following login methods:
+Currently, ReByte support the following login methods:

 * Email
 * Google
 * Github

-Rebyte uses email as the primary identifier for a user.
+ReByte uses email as the primary identifier for a user.
 Notably, GitHub does not provide **verifed email**, so if you log in with GitHub, you will be asked to provide an email address.

 ## Team